top of page

 • Trouble receiving and processing information becomes difficult

-• Judgment becomes impaired and decision-making abilities decline
+• Judgment becomes impaired, and decision-making abilities decline

 • The body's internal synchronization processes become hampered